Particular/docs.particular.net/nservicebus/gateway/index.md

 ### Retries

-In Gateway Version 1 and NServiceBus Versions 4 and below the Gateway shares the core [message retry](/nservicebus/errors/automatic-retries.md) behavior.
+In Gateway Version 1 and NServiceBus Versions 4 and below the Gateway shares the core [recoverability](/nservicebus/recoverability/) behavior.

 In Gateway Versions 2 and above the Gateway has its own retry mechanism.
 It will retry failed messages 4 times by default, increasing the delay by 60 seconds each time as follows: